Antonio Bustamante: Thisted FC

 On 11 September 2021, Bustamante joined Danish 2nd Division club Thisted FC.
 Bustamente left the Danish club at the end of 2022.

 B.93

-On transfer deadline day, 31 January 2023, Bustamente joined another Danish 2nd Division club, B.93.
+On transfer deadline day, 31 January 2023, Bustamante joined another Danish 2nd Division club, B.93.

 International career

 Bustamante was called up by César Farías to play with the Bolivia national under-23 football team in the 2020 CONMEBOL Pre-Olympic Tournament.
 Bustamante made his first international appearance as a substitute in the 60th minute of the opening match against Paraguay's own U23 side.

-On 9 October 2020, Bustamante debuted for the senior Bolivia national team in a 5-0 2022 FIFA World Cup qualification loss to Brazil.
+On 9 October 2020, Bustamante debuted for the senior Bolivia national team in a 5–0 2022 FIFA World Cup qualification defeat to Brazil.